 - Current Situation: Being Gay and LGBTQ+ in Lebanon >

-Do you wanna know and see more of us gay couple travel bloggers?
+Do you want to know and see more of us gay couple travel bloggers?
 Stay tuned on Instagram, Twitter, YouTube, and Facebook!
 See you around in Europe or on one of our next gay pride trips around the world!

 International pressure on Russia for discrimination and human rights violations